certtools/intelmq/docs/dev/guide.rst

 All changes have to be tested and new contributions should be accompanied by according unit tests.
 Please do not run the tests as root just like any other IntelMQ component for security reasons.
 Any other unprivileged user is possible.

-You can run the tests by changing to the directory with IntelMQ repository and running either `unittest` or `pytest`:
+You can run the tests by changing to the directory with IntelMQ repository and running either `unittest` or `pytest`.
+For virtual environment installation, please activate it and omit the `sudo -u` from examples below:

 .. code-block:: bash